Multisections of higher-dimensional manifolds: Four-manifold quadrisections

 \section{Four-manifold quadrisections}

-In \cite{IN}, Islambouli and Naylor introduced a generalization of trisections for $4$--manifolds: they define a multisection of a $4$--manifold $X$ as a decomposition $X=\cup_{1\leq i\leq n}X_i$ where \begin{itemize} \item each $X_i$ is a $4$--dimensional handlebody, \item $\Sigma=\cap_{1\leq i\leq n}X_i$ is a closed surface, \item $H_i=X_i\cap X_{i+1}$ is a $3$--dimensional handlebody for each $i\in\Z/n\Z$, \item $X_i\cap X_j=\Sigma$ otherwise. \end{itemize} With such a multisection is associated a {\em multisection diagram} defined by the central surface $\Sigma$ with a cut-system for each $3$--dimensional handlebody $H_i$.
+In \cite{IN}, Islambouli and Naylor introduced a generalization of trisections for $4$--manifolds: they define a multisection of a $4$--manifold $X$ as a decomposition $X=\cup_{1\leq i\leq n}X_i$ where \begin{itemize} \item each $X_i$ is a $4$--dimensional handlebody, \item $\Sigma=\cap_{1\leq i\leq n}X_i$ is a closed surface, \item $H_i=X_i\cap X_{i+1}$ is a $3$--dimensional handlebody for each $i$, where $X_{n+1}=X_1$, \item $X_i\cap X_j=\Sigma$ otherwise. \end{itemize} With such a multisection is associated a {\em multisection diagram} defined by the central surface $\Sigma$ with a cut-system for each $3$--dimensional handlebody $H_i$.
 The diagram determines the associated manifold up to diffeomorphism.
+Note that, in contrast with $n$--section diagrams of $(n+1)$--manifolds, the cyclic order of the cut-systems in a multisection diagram of a $4$--manifold is relevant.

 \begin{example} In Figure~\ref{fig:gen1quad}, the leftmost diagram represents $S^1\times S^3$ and the middle diagram represents $S^4$.
-The rightmost diagram represents $S^4$ if the red and blue curves correspond to consecutive $H_i$'s and $S^2\times S^2$ otherwise. \\ The genus--$1$ multisection diagrams of $S^4$ are the diagrams with two non-empty groups of parallel curves, where two curves from distinct groups meet at exactly one point, and the curves of a given group correspond to consecutive $H_i$'s. \end{example}
+The rightmost diagram represents $S^4$ if the red and blue curves correspond to consecutive $H_i$'s and $S^2\times S^2$ otherwise. \\ The genus--$1$ multisection diagrams of $S^4$ are the diagrams with two non-empty groups of parallel curves, where two curves from distinct groups meet at exactly one point and transversely, and the curves of a given group correspond to consecutive $H_i$'s. \end{example}

 Here, we are specifically interested in $4$--manifold quadrisections, as they appear in $5$--manifold quadrisections.
-Actually, a quadrisection of a $5$--manifold $W$ induces a quadrisection of the $4$--dimensional ``middle level'' $\partial(W_1\cup W_2)$.
+Actually, a quadrisection of a $5$--manifold $W$ induces a quadrisection of the $4$--dimensional ``middle level'' $\partial(W_1\cup W_2)$, with the same quadrisection diagram.

 In \cite{IN}, stabilisation moves are defined for $4$--manifold multisections, which amount to connect summing with the genus--$1$ multisections of $S^4$.
 They also introduce the so-called UPW move, which modifies the number of pieces in the multisection.
 They prove that any two multisections of the same $4$--manifold are related by a sequence of stabilization moves and UPW moves.
 Here, we also consider a {\em fake stabilization} move defined as the connected sum with the genus--$1$ multisected $S^2\times S^2$ represented by the middle diagram in Figure \ref{figQuadrisections}.